kolodiar/kolodiar/README.md

 - 👋 Hi, I’m @kolodiar
-- 👀 I’m Java/Kotlin/Scala developer with bachelors degree in Software Engineering.
+- 👀 I’m Java/Kotlin/Scala developer.
+- 🎓 I have a bachelors degree in Software Engineering.
+Currently a masters student.
 - 📫 How to reach me: yaroslav.kolodka@gmail.com

 <!---